nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 #### List previously entered commands : `history`
-Lists all the commands previously entered in reverse chronological order.
+Lists all the commands previously entered in chronological order.
+The positive integer n in front of the command specifies that it is the n<sup>th</sup> command to be entered.

 <div markdown="span" class="alert alert-info">:information_source: Pressing the <kbd>up</kbd> and <kbd>down</kbd> arrows will
 display the previous and next command respectively in the command box.